jjwall/jjwall.github.io/writings/blog/2025/quantum-law.md

 This is where <i>qualia</i> enters the conversation—and where we redefine what a particle even is.

+In philosphical terms, <b>qualia</b> are the units of subjective experience—the feeling of red, the sound of a flute, the sensation of awe.
+Most science treats these as <i>epiphenomenal</i>, mere byproduct of the brain.
+But what if they're fundamental?

 Historically, classical physics viewed particles as tangible, measurable units of matter.
 That paradigm was shattered in 1905 with Einstein’s study of the <b>Photoelectric Effect</b>, revealing that light behaves not only as a wave but as a particle—introducing <b>wave-particle duality</b>.

-> <b>Note</b>: Before the term "photon" was coined, Einstein used the term "light quanta."

-Earlier experiments by Thomas Young and later confirmations by Davisson, Germer, and Thomson showed this wasn’t limited to photons. <b>Electrons</b>, too, exhibit this paradoxical behavior.

-Through the lens of the <b>double-slit experiment</b>, we discover an unsettling truth:<br>

-> <b>Particles behave like waves until observed—then they “collapse” into particles</b>.

-> Given this discovery of particles, perhaps "light qualia" would've been a more precise term for a photon than Einstein's "light quanta."

-This begs a question that continues to haunt quantum physicists:
+This dual nature was further confirmed by the <b>double-slit experiment</b>—a cornerstone of quantum theory.

+> <b>Wave-particle duality</b> means that quantum entities like photons and electrons act as wave—interfence patterns—until observed, at which point they collapse into particles.<br>
+This suggest that observation, or consciousness, plays a mysterious role in shaping reality.

+So we are left with a mystery that science has yet to resolve:

-> <b>What exactly is a particle, if it is neither wave nor point, but something contingent on consciousness?</b>
+> <b>What exactly is a particle, if it only becomes one when looked at?</b>

 ---